-Whilst gathering information following a child welfare concern, the appropriate information sharing guidance must be followed.
+Throughout any investigation of a student welfare concern, the appropriate information sharing guidance must be followed.
 When working with confidential, personal information of a very sensitive nature, staff should be aware at all times of the GEMS current guidance on information sharing in the best interest of a child and data protection.
 See above for how records are kept confidentially.

-Appendix E contains a link to the standard format for requesting or sharing relevant safeguarding information between GEMS schools to ensure an effective transfer for any vulnerable child.
-Upon confirmation that a child has transferred to another GEMS school, any safeguarding records should be transferred to the DSL of the receiving school.
-The DSL of the current school should also contact the DSL/ Principal in the receiving school by telephone to provide a full picture of the child(ren).
+Appendix E contains a link to the standard format for requesting or sharing relevant information between GEMS schools to ensure an effective transfer for any vulnerable student.
+It is also good practice to ensure that the DSL of the current school also contacts the DSL/Principal in the receiving school by telephone to provide a full picture of the student(s).
+The Phoenix HSE platform transfers all case notes for students with historic and current safeguarding case work to the new GEMS school.

-When children transfer to a school outside of the GEMS' network, every effort should be made to contact the DSL/Principal by telephone regarding any vulnerable child and share appropriate information in the best interest of the child.
-Further advice and guidance can be sought from the relevant Senior Manager Safeguarding.
+When students transfer to a school outside of the GEMS' network, every effort should be made to contact the DSL/Principal by telephone regarding any vulnerable students and share appropriate information in the best interest of the child.
+In addition, the same Transfer of Information form can be used see Appendix E. Further advice and guidance can be sought from the GEMS Vice President - Safeguarding and Child Protection.